arken4/markdown-1/example.md

 ---
-Title    : Hello World
+title    : Hello world!
-Subtitle : Front-matter test
+subtitle : Front-matter test
-Series:
+an-ordinary-list:
-  - Hello
+  - this
-  - This is
+  - is
-  - Something: else
+  - a: list
 ---
 # Hello World